 Certain Bank AlBilad's financial instruments cannot be valued by means of prices in the market; instead they are valued on the basis of pricing models developed internally by the Bank.
-The Risk Management conducts independent model validation that assesses the ability of the model to price and manage the risk of a given product.
+The Risk Management Group conducts validation such internal models independently in order to assess the ability of the model to price and manage the risk of a given product.

-Model validation is made regularly for the new and current models.
-This is done to ensure that no changes have been made to the product or have taken place in the market which may have an impact on the model accuracy.
+Model validation is made not only of the Bank's new models, but previously approved models are also validated on a regular basis.
+This is done to ensure that no changes have been made to the product or have taken place in the market that are of significance to the correctness of the model.

 In addition, continuous procedures have been established to control and validate the market prices used to value and calculate risk.

 The measuring, monitoring and management reporting of market risk are reported on daily basis to the senior management and stakeholders.
-Current market risks are calculated and reported using in house database.
+Current market risks are calculated using a database that is integrated into the bank core systems.

 In connection with day-to-day market risk management, limits are established for the trading and banking book of the business unit.
-These are monitored regularly and sufficient procedures have been established for the subsequent follow-up.
+These are monitored systematically, and procedures have been established for the subsequent organizational follow-up.

-The Board of Directors, the Asset/ Liability Committee and the Business and risk management stakeholders are informed regularly about the bank's market risks and material events in this area.
+The Board of Directors, the ALCO and the Business and risk management stakeholders are informed regularly about the "Group's Market Risks" and material events in this area.
 This reporting includes follow-up on both risks within the individual categories of market risks and the overall risk measures in the form of Value-at-Risk.
 Similarly, risk reporting has been established for the business units authorized to take market risks.